 The full title of the country is the Republic of Poland or in Polish, Rzeczpospolita Polska.
-Over time Poland Explorer will be populated with information about travel, tourism, geography, history, culture, aviation, the economy and many other fascinating details about the cities, towns and villages across Poland.
+This is a massive undertaking for one person to capture a nation the size of Poland but I will endeavour over time to populate Poland Travel Guide with information about travel, tourism, geography, history, culture, aviation, the economy and many other helpful and fascinating details about the cities, towns and villages across Poland.

 Problems with the labour force in 1980 led to the formation of the independent trade union “Solidarity” that eventually turned into a major political force and by 1990 had held parliamentary and presidential elections.
 Reforms carried out in the early 1990s enabled the country to transform its economy into one of the most robust in Central Europe.
 This process continues to-day.
 Poland joined NATO in 1999 and the European Union in 2004.
 With its transformation to a democratic, market-oriented country, Poland is actively involved in many Euro-Atlantic organizations.